Parametric3/PHBS_MLF_2019/README.md

 Feature name| type | Explaination
 ---|---|---
-2_item_buy|statistic|The number of times the product was purchased in the two days 2_item_view|statistic|The number of times the product was viewed in the two days 2_item_collect|statistic|The number of times the product was collected in the two days 2_item_add|statistic|The number of times the product was carted in the two days 2_item_buypeople|statistic|The number of users who purchased the product (the number of people who have been deduplicated in the two days)
+2_item_buy|statistic| number of times the product was purchased in the two days 2_item_view|statistic| number of times the product was viewed in the two days 2_item_collect|statistic| number of times the product was collected in the two days 2_item_add|statistic| number of times the product was carted in the two days 2_item_buypeople|statistic| number of users who purchased the product in the two days(the number of people who have been deduplicated )
-2_item_viewpeople|statistic|The number of users who viewed the product (the number of people who have been deduplicated in the two days)
+2_item_viewpeople|statistic| number of users who viewed the product in the two days(the number of people who have been deduplicated)
-2_item_collectpeople|statistic|The number of users who collected the product (the number of people who have been deduplicated in the two days)
+2_item_collectpeople|statistic| number of users who collected the product in the two days(the number of people who have been deduplicated)
+2_item_addpeople|statistic number of users who carted the product in the two days(the number of people who have been deduplicated)
-2_item_frequentbuypeople|statistic|Number of users who make multiple purchases in two days 2_item_frequentviewpeople|statistic| Number of users who viewed the product multiple times in the two days 2_item_frequentcollectpeople|statistic|Number of users who make multiple purchases in two days
+2_item_frequentbuypeople|statistic|number of users who make multiple purchases in the two days 2_item_frequentviewpeople|statistic|number of users who viewed the product multiple times in the two days 2_item_frequentcollectpeople|statistic|number of users who collected the product multiple times in the two days 2_item_frequentaddpeople|statistic|number of users who carted the product multiple times in the two days 2_item_buy_view|ratio|ratio of number of times the product was purchased in the two days to number of times the product was viewed in the two days

-周期内多次收藏的用户数
-加购物车量 2_item_add
-加购物车量人数（周期内经过去重的人数） 2_item_addpeople
-周期内多次加购物车量的用户数 2_item_frequentaddpeople
-购买量/浏览量 2_item_buy_view
-购买人数/浏览人数   2_item_buypeople_viewpeople
-购买量/收藏量  2_item_buy_collect
-购买人数/收藏人数  2_item_buypeople_collectpeople
-购买量/加购物车量  2_item_buy_add
-购买人数/加购物车人数  2_item_buypeople_addpeople
+2_item_buy_collect|ratio|ratio of number of times the product was purchased in the two days to number of times the product was collected in the two days
+2_item_buy_add|ratio|ratio of number of times the product was purchased in the two days to number of times the product was carted in the two days
+2_item_buypeople_viewpeople|ratio|ratio of number of users who purchased the product in the two days to number of users who viewed the product in the two days (the number of people who have been deduplicated)
+2_item_buypeople_collectpeople|ratio|ratio of number of users who purchased the product in the two days to number of users who collected the product in the two days (the number of people who have been deduplicated)
+2_item_buypeople_addpeople|ratio|ratio of number of users who purchased the product in the two days to number of users who carted the product in the two days (the number of people who have been deduplicated)
+2_item_frequentbuypeople_buypeople|ratio|ratio of number of users who make multiple purchases in the two days to number of users who purchased the product in the two days

 返客率（周期内多次购买的用户数/购买人数）2_item_frequentbuypeople_buypeople
 返访率 （周期内多次访问的用户数/访问人数）
 2_item_frequentviewpeople_viewpeople